Carlmundo/W2-Plus/README.md

  - Do **not** set any compatibility settings on any of the game's files
  - Make sure only one copy of the game is installed to avoid it launching the wrong application
  - If using an old version of Windows, make sure to install updates before the patch.
+ - Wine users: make sure win-mono is installed.
+WineHQ binaries should prompt you for this when needed.

 ## Project Contributors
-Development was actively worked on with the following people:
+Carlmundo is the project lead but development was also actively worked on with the following people:
  - Dawid8 - Author of modules: fkMissions, fkSettings, fkWaterFix, wkBackflip, wkDLang, wkDNet.
 Implemented mod loader improvements, old weapon cheat code and real-time volume changing.
 Author of DW2SMT (allows custom languages).
  - FunkyFr3sh - Updates and implementation for cnc-ddraw that improved game rendering and online stability
  - 333networks / Darkelarious, Dark1, Dr.Flay - Server hosting